abhn/Bookmarks-For-Obsidian/README.md

 # Firefox Bookmarks to Obsidian
 A Mozilla Firefox addon to add a page action (a button in your address bar's right corner) to directly save the current webpage's title and URL in markdown files.

-NOTE that this addon is made very specifically for my usecase and most likely won't work for you out of the box.
+NOTE that this addon is made very specifically for my usecase and most likely won't work for you out of the box without modification.
+Made for MacOS but should work on other platforms (see note in Installation section)

 ### My setup
 I have an iCloud folder that opens in Obsidian where I make notes.
 It is heavily inspired by [Nikita's Knowledge repository](https://github.com/nikitavoloboev/knowledge).